 SATURDAY 19th of March is Saint Joseph’s day in Italy, which is also the day when Father’s Day is celebrated!
 On this day there are special pasties made called “Zeppole di San Giuseppe” fried or backed small pastries filled with custard and topped with a cherry!
 But this week also […]0 Read More

-October Special Series TUTTO CARAVAGGIO 5 VIRTUAL EXPERIENCES ABOUT CARAVAGGIO Sunday, October 10th 21:00 Rome Time MICHELANGELO MERISI FROM MILAN TO ROME Caravaggio’s origins are shrouded in some mystery as very little information is available regarding is early years, and his presumed travels […]0 Read More
+Special Series TUTTO CARAVAGGIO 5 VIRTUAL EXPERIENCES ABOUT CARAVAGGIO VOL I MICHELANGELO MERISI FROM MILAN TO ROME Caravaggio’s origins are shrouded in some mystery as very little information is available regarding is early years, and his presumed travels before arriving in Rome at the […]0 Read More

 Two years since Covid started to spread we may finally see if not the end, at least a general relaxation of rules and measures.
 From today 11th of February 2022 face masks are no longer required outdoors in Italy.
 You still need to wear a FPP2 […]0 Read More

 It’s time to book your Italian holiday!
 After over a year of travel bans and lockdowns Italy’s Prime Minister MARIO DRAGHI has finally announced a plan to reopen the Belpaese to international tourism!
 YAY!
 Italy is ready to welcome back the world, Premier Mario […]1 Read More

 Every half-day and a full-day private guided tour can be purchased also as a Gift Card.
 Guided Tours Gift Cards are a great way to tell someone that you care about them by gifting not an object, but an unforgettable experience.
 If the Tour is a […]0 Read More